Transferring License Plates Between Vehicles

 Online versus in-person transfers

-Plan on 7-14 business days for mailed sticker and replacement registration card after online transfer.
-In-person produces new registration same day.
+After an online transfer, plan on 7-14 business days for the mailed sticker and replacement registration card to show up.
+Do it in person and you walk out with the new registration the same day.
 If the existing plate is lost, stolen, or damaged before transfer is feasible, see our license plate replacement guide for the state-by-state replacement process and fee schedule.

 Sources